trentjkelly/NBA-Moneyball/README.md

 # NBA "Moneyball" - Statistics Predictor

-Like from the film "Moneyball", it calculates the most important stats weighted on their effect on win percentage.
+Like from the film "Moneyball", it calculates the most important NBA stats weighted on their effect on win percentage.

 ## Description